 Justification of Red List Category

 There has been a major population decline since the 1970s owing principally to widespread trapping for the wild bird trade.
+Due to the bird trade, the rate of decline over three generations is suspected to fall in the 20-29% band.
 Hybridisation may prove to be of concern.

 It was the most commonly traded wild bird in the world in 1987 and was the most popular wild-caught parrot imported into the then European Economic Community, accounting for c.80% of the Psittacine exports from Tanzania (RSPB 1991).
-Legal trapping for export has now been halted, but the population is still much lower than it was, and trade could re-start; although this bird is now being bred in captivity for the pet trade (Moyer 1995, A. Mathur in litt.
+Legal trapping for export has now been halted, but the population is still much lower than it was, and trade could re-start; although this bird is now being bred in captivity for the pet trade (Moyer 1995; A. Mathur in litt.
 2009).
-The species has hybridised with Yellow-collared Lovebird A. personata in the wild, and although it was originally thought not to hybridise within its natural range (there is range overlap but A. fischeri appeared to be a non-breeding visitor to A. personata habitat [N. Baker in litt.
-1999, Morton and Bhatia 1992]), this is no longer considered the case.
+Exports of this species from the African continental mainland between 2005 and 2014 numbered roughly 800 individuals (Martin 2018).
+Over 20,000 individuals were imported into Singapore between 2005 and 2016 (Aloysius et al. 2019).
+The species has hybridised with Yellow-collared Lovebird A. personata in the wild, and although it was originally thought not to hybridise within its natural range (there is range overlap but A. fischeri appeared to be a non-breeding visitor to A. personata habitat [Morton and Bhatia 1992; N. Baker in litt.
+1999]), this is no longer considered the case.
 There is possible evidence of hybridisation within its range, presumed as a result of release/escape from captivity (R. Wirth in litt.
 2015); with hybrids recorded in Serengeti NP - within the range of A. fischeri but well away from its contact zone with A. personatus (Kolber 2016).
 It remains unclear whether the destruction of woodland, that had previously separated the two species, has led to the two taxa encountering each other more often and leading to hybridisation (R. Wirth in litt.
 2015).

 Conservation Actions Underway